 Certain of our vendors require letters of credit to ensure reimbursement for amounts they are disbursing on our behalf, such as to beneficiaries under our self-funded insurance programs.
 We have also occasionally used letters of credit to guarantee performance under our contracts and to ensure payment to our subcontractors and vendors under those contracts.
-Such letters of credit are issued under the Facility for a fee.
+Our lenders issue such letters of credit through the Facility.
+A letter of credit commits the lenders to pay specified amounts to the holder of the letter of credit if the holder demonstrates that we have failed to perform specified actions.
+If this were to occur, we would be required to reimburse the lenders for amounts they fund to honor the letter of credit holder's claim.
+Absent a claim, there is no payment or reserving of funds by us in connection with a letter of credit.
+However, because a claim on a letter of credit would require immediate reimbursement by us to our lenders, letters of credit are treated as a use of Facility capacity.
 The letter of credit fees range from 1.00% to 2.00% per annum, based on the Net Leverage Ratio.